mvolkmann/blog/src/migrating-from-react-to-htmx.md

 <a href="https://mvolkmann.github.io/blog/topics/#/blog/hono/"
 target="_blank">Hono blog page</a>.

-All the code for this app can be found in the GitHub repository at
+All the code for the htmx version of this app can be found in the GitHub repository at
 <a href="https://github.com/mvolkmann/htmx-examples/tree/main/htmx-dogs-crud"
 target="_blank">htmx-dogs-crud</a>.